ilameya/ParkGrid-IoT/README.md

 ---

 ## Notes

-- Copy `.env.example` to `.env` and adjust values before running.
 - Start with low thresholds to quickly verify alerts.
 - Always check data in Node-RED before debugging Grafana or Flux queries.
-- Bucket names in InfluxDB are strict.
+- Bucket names in InfluxDB are **case-sensitive**.
-- Restart Node-RED after changing `.env` variables.
-- Do not overcomplicate Flux queries early.
-Always validate data with a *'simple range + filter + limit'* query before adding pivot, group, or aggregateWindow.
+- Old data may not match updated schemas; use recent time ranges when testing.